 California parole laws are always changing

 California parole law is ever-changing.
 When a new law goes into effect, it doesn’t usually affect those who were convicted under a previous statute.
 Rather it gets applies “prospectively” to “future” inmates.
 This is why when you are convicted is an important consideration in understanding your minimum eligible parole date.

 For example, some laws specifically state that they only apply to prisoners who were convicted or incarcerated before 1983, and some only to prisoners who were incarcerated or convicted after 1977.
 This is one reason why it is important to consult with a criminal defense attorney who has expertise in California parole law to ensure you are receiving the parole privileges to which you are entitled.

 In its most current effort to improve parole supervision and reduce the recidivism rate (that is, the number of parolees who go on to commit new crimes), the California Department of Corrections (who is responsible for overseeing the state’s parole system) launched a new parole program at the end of January 2010.

-The new program, signed into law by Governor Schwarzenegger in October 2009, has three goals14:
+The new program, signed into law by Governor Schwarzenegger in October 2009, has four goals14:

 - reducing recidivism by encouraging inmates to complete rehabilitation programs by offering more substantial “good time credit” for completion of certain programs such as inmate firefighting,

 - improving supervision of high-risk parolees,

 - “High-risk” parolees include (but are not limited to): sex offenders, those who committed violent felonies, and those who are heavily involved in gang activity.
-Improving supervision of high-risk parolees will be accomplished in two ways: (a) by hiring more parole officers to help lessen caseloads, and (b) by implementing new programs for managing lower-risk parolees, such as expanded drug and mental health treatment programs to ensure repeat offenders will receive help rather than incarceration.
+Improving supervision of high-risk parolees will be accomplished in two ways: (a) by hiring more parole officers to help lessen caseloads, and (b) by implementing new programs for managing lower-risk parolees, such as expanded drug and mental health treatment programs to ensure repeat offenders will receive help rather than incarceration, and

 - partnering with the community to supervise parolees who commit minor violations (so that they are sent to local community correction centers rather than state prison).